lingduoduo/CheatSheet/notes.md

 5/14/2022
 Every single event in your life, especially the difficult lessons, have made you smarter, stornger, and wiser than you were yesterday.

+9/7/2022
+One book, one pen, one chald and one teacher can change the world"~ Malala Yousafzai.